*Covid-19 The Menopausal Woman and Virtual Visits*

-Hypothetically, if you’re premenopausal and still have your ovaries following a hysterectomy, one would expect continued production of ovarian sex hormones.
-Unfortunately, it has been well documented that this is often not the case.
-A number of medical studies have documented that ovarian failure occurs frequently in retained ovaries following a hysterectomy …
+Hypothetically, if your uterus has been surgically removed before you have reached menopause and you still have your ovaries one could reasonably expect your ovaries to continue to produce sex hormones.
+Unfortunately, this is not always true.
+Medical studies have documented that ovarian failure occurs frequently in retained ovaries following a hysterectomy …

 There are reasonable considerations for keeping your ovaries when a hysterectomy is indicated.
 This is certainly true prior to age 45 and in some cases even after.
 This may not be possible when the ovaries are diseased, or if there are conditions such as extensive endometriosis, or a malignancy of pelvic organs.

-The rationale for keeping the ovaries is that they may to continue to produce estradiol, the naturally occurring female hormone until the age a natural menopause would have occurred.
-This is usually thought of as being between the ages of 48-52.
+The rationale is that your ovaries may to continue to produce estradiol and testosterone until the age your natural menopause would occur between the ages of 48-52.

-In addition, following a natural menopause even if the ovaries no longer produce significant amounts of estrogen, they are capable of producing significant amounts of testosterone, the hormone most closely associated with sex drive, energy levels and maintenance of lean body tissue.
-When present, some of the testosterone may also be converted to estrogen in tissues of the body, by a process called aromatization.
-While the levels that result are small, they are nonetheless significant, and at least in a hypothetical sense provide some benefit.
+In addition, following a natural menopause even if the ovaries no longer produce significant amounts of estrogen they may continue to produce testosterone, the hormone most closely associated with sex drive, energy levels and maintenance of lean body tissue.
+Some of the testosterone may also be converted to estrogen in tissues of the body by a process called aromatization.
+The estrogen levels that result from this process may play a role in maintaining the integrity of your estrogen-dependent tissues

-Accordingly, it makes sense to keep your ovaries if possible as it may preclude the need for HRT at least until the time of your expected menopause.
+Accordingly, it makes sense to keep your ovaries if possible as it may preclude your need for hormone replacement until the time of your expected menopause.

-“I had a hysterectomy and kept my ovaries.
-I have menopausal symptoms, hot flashes, fatigue and no sex drive.
-I went to my Dr and he says I don’t need HRT, because I still have my ovaries.
-Can this be true?”
+“I had a hysterectomy and I kept my ovaries but I have menopausal symptoms, hot flashes, I’m tired all the time and I can’t even think of sex.
+I went to my Dr and he says I don’t need hormones because I still have my ovaries.
+Is he right?”

 “So, what do I do about this?”